SolaceProducts/pubsubplus-kubernetes-quickstart/README.md

 This project is a best practice template intended for development and demo purposes.
 The tested and recommended Solace PubSub+ Software Event Broker version is 10.2.

 This document provides a quick getting started guide to install a software event broker in various configurations onto a [Kubernetes](https://kubernetes.io/docs/home/) cluster using the PubSub+ Event Broker Operator.
+Note that [Helm-based deployment](https://github.com/SolaceProducts/pubsubplus-kubernetes-helm-quickstart) of the broker is also supported but out of scope for this document.

 Contents are applicable to any platform supporting Kubernetes, with specific hints on how to set up a simple [MiniKube](https://kubernetes.io/docs/tasks/tools/#minikube) or [Kind](https://kubernetes.io/docs/tasks/tools/#kind) deployment on a Linux-based machine.
 To view examples of other Kubernetes platforms see: